folio-labs/folio-order-import-tool/README.md

 | orderLine.locations[].quantityElectronic                     | 1                                            |
 | IF PHYSICAL                                                  |
 | orderLine.cost.quantityPhysical                              | 1                                            |

+## Validation of incoming MARC records

+Each incoming will go through following checks on analyze or import:

+* The record has a MARC field 980.
+* The record provides a fund code that exists in FOLIO Finance.
+* The provided fund code is associated with an existing fiscal year (making it a budget) in FOLIO Finance.
+* If the record provides an expense class code, it exists in FOLIO Finance where it is associated with the budget.
+* The record provides a vendor code that exists in FOLIO Organizations.
+* The record provides a price amount.
+* If the record provides a bill-to name, an address with that name exists in FOLIO Configurations.
+* (when this API comes into production: If the record provides an acquisition method, the method exists in FOLIO Orders)

+If any of these checks fail it will be marked as an error.

+On top of that the analysis will check if

+* The record has an ISBN that is valid (after stripping the ISBN string down to its leading digits)
+* If there is no valid ISBN, that the record provides one or more of the following identifiers: ISSN, Publisher or Distributor number, System control number, or Other standard Identifier.

+Missing identifiers is not considered an error that should prevent the import, but a flag is raised since it will prevent FOLIO Orders from linking the incoming order with an existing title in FOLIO Inventory, thus triggering the creation of new records in Inventory.

 ## FOLIO API usage and required user permissions